Hot Chocolate Bundt Cake

 Much like your childhood favorite hot cocoa packet, the chocolate flavor is smooth, not bitter or sharp.
 We achieve this by using Dutch-processed cocoa powder instead of natural unsweetened cocoa powder.

 What does that mean?
 Why is it important?
-It’s time for a little… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

 Cocoa beans are naturally fairly acidic, with a pH of 5.5.
 This is why super dark chocolate is actually quite bitter.
 When cocoa beans are dutched, however, they are washed with potassium which neutralizes the acidity.
 (Inversely, natural cocoa powder is made from roasted and ground beans, and thus remains acidic.)
 Dutch processed cocoa powder has a much smoother, more mellow flavor.